 If I study abroad or take courses at another university – how many Economics courses can I take?

 Business Economics and Economics majors may take a total of three upper division economics courses abroad or at another university to count towards the major.
 Students cannot take these courses at the same time that they are enrolled as regular students during a regular quarter.
-To ensure that the classes taken elsewhere will count toward the major – students must submit course syllabi to the undergraduate counselors for pre-approval by the faculty.
+To ensure that the classes taken elsewhere will count toward the major – students must submit course syllabi to the undergraduate counselors for approval by the faculty committee.
 The syllabi should be submitted via the MyUCLA Message Center.
 Note that the Department approves courses for content only.
-It is the student’s responsibility to ensure that each course transfers back to UCLA as a minimum of four upper division units.
+It is the student’s responsibility to ensure that each course transfers back to UCLA as a minimum of four units.